declare-lab/conv-emotion/README.md

 ### Citation

-Please cite the paper `arXiv:1811.00405` if you find this code useful in your work.
+Please cite the paper `N. Majumder, S. Poria, D. Hazarika, R. Mihalcea, E. Cambria, and G. Alexander. \DialogueRNN: An Attentive RNN for Emotion Detection in Conversations".
+In: AAAI.
+Vol. 1.
+2019.` if you find this code useful in your work.